Please prepare your manuscript according to the Corwin Author's Guide.

 Jessica Allan, Senior Acquisitions Editor

-Jessica was born in the UK and lived in Australia, Arizona, Wisconsin, Maryland, Virginia, and New York before settling (for now) in New Jersey.
+Jessica was born in England and lived in Australia and 5 states before settling (for now) in New Jersey.
 She attended the University of Richmond, taught high school English in France, and then began her career in publishing at Random House while earning an M.A. in Literature from NYU.
-Jessica worked in production for Callaway and Scholastic before moving to Brookes Publishing and acquiring books in the areas of literacy, learning disabilities, and mental health.
-She joined Corwin in 2007 and feels privileged to work with such dedicated professionals - both colleagues and authors.
-Jessica has two school-aged boys and frequently tests out her authors’ strategies on them.
+Jessica continued to work in publishing in New York City, for Callaway and then Scholastic, before joining Brookes Publishing as an acquisitions editor for literacy, learning disabilities, and mental health.
+She joined Corwin in 2007 and feels privileged to work with such dedicated professionals—both colleagues and authors.
 Her husband works in publishing as well, so they own a lot of bookcases.
-She is a passionate reader and is outside as much as possible, running, hiking, and traveling.
-She also spends a lot of time in the theatre watching her kids perform.
+She is a true believer in the importance of public education and a champion of her authors.
+Outside of work, Jessica cherishes free time spent reading, traveling, running with her dog, hiking with her two sons, and cheering on the Packers and the Buckeyes.

 Tori Bachman, Senior Acquisitions Editor